-- Love Unscripted – Romance Week Improv shows take place at Vancouver TheatreSports Improv Comedy at 1502 Duranleau Street on Granville Island (February 5-14, 2019).
-One of three different shows takes place each of the first nine nights of the series with a special My Funny Valentine event on the 14th.
+- Love Unscripted – Romance Week Improv shows took place at Vancouver TheatreSports Improv Comedy at 1502 Duranleau Street on Granville Island (February 5-14, 2019).
+One of three different shows took place each of the first nine nights of the series with a special My Funny Valentine event on the 14th.

 - Night Court – a special adults-only Valentine’s event at the Vancouver Police Museum at 240 East Cordova Street.
-Tickets are $25 and include an alcoholic beverage.
+Tickets were $25 and included an alcoholic beverage.

 - After Hours at the Aquarium – an adults-only event at the Vancouver Aquarium from 6:00 until 11:00 pm on February 14th.
-The evening includes adult beverages, a “naughty” puppet show and a lecture about the sexual habits of marine life.
-The cost is $35.
+The evening included adult beverages, a “naughty” puppet show and a lecture about the sexual habits of marine life.
+The cost was $35.